curv3d/curv/docs/Shape_Atlas.rst

 Splines
 -------
+Spline support is important for compatibility with external tools that create spline curves and surfaces.
+Adobe Illustrator supports cubic Bezier curves only.
+The SVG file format supports quadradic and cubic Beziers.
+Inkscape can read quadratic Beziers, but it elevates them to cubic for editing.
+3D CAD programs (FreeCAD, Rhino, etc) additionally support B-Splines and NURBS.

 * Sweep a spline curve using a circle/sphere in 2D/3D.
 Open or closed curve.
-  A solution for Bezier curves is outlined in `Sphere Tracing`_, based on code from Graphics Gems: https://github.com/erich666/GraphicsGems/blob/master/gems/NearestPoint.c.
+  A solution for cubic Bezier curves is outlined in `Sphere Tracing`_, based on code from Graphics Gems: https://github.com/erich666/GraphicsGems/blob/master/gems/NearestPoint.c.

   * Given a point ``p`` and 4 Bezier control points, construct a 5th order Bezier equation